gedeschaines/IK_Solver/util/README.txt

 Animated GIF creation utility scripts.

 pngtogif.sh  - Bash shell script to convert a squence of PNG file to GIF files
-               and merge the GIF files into an animated GIF using ImageMajick convert program.
+               and merge the GIF files into an animated GIF using ImageMagick convert program.

 pngs2agif.py - Python program which converts series of PNG "####.png" files to